Goiten_Emergency_Powers

 At every stage, our national response to COVID-19 has been hampered by a lack of available testing, testing equipment, personal protective equipment, ventilators, and other medical supplies; problems which President Trump could have attacked using legitimate legal authorities.
 While the use of emergency powers is discretionary by nature, President Trump may have illuminated a new abuse, the politically-motivated failure to deploy emergency powers in a genuine crisis.

-Elizabeth Goitein co-directs the Liberty and National Security Program at the Brennan Center for Justice at New York University School of Law.
+Senior Director, Liberty and National Security Program, Brennan Center for Justice at New York University School of Law.

 Your email address will not be published.
 Required fields are marked *